What is Adaptive Software Development (ASD)?

-History of Adaptive Software Development (ASD)
+What’s the history of Adaptive Software Development (ASD)

-Strengths and Weakness of ASD
+What are the Strengths and Weakness of Adaptive Software Development?

 ASD’s strengths include: